Security OU – Security Tooling account

 Amazon Inspector

 Amazon Inspector continuously assesses your environment throughout the lifecycle of your resources by automatically scanning resources whenever you make changes to them.
-Events that initiate rescanning a resource include installing a new package on an EC2 instance, installing a patch, and when a new common vulnerabilities and exposures (CVE) report that affects the resource is published.
+Events that initiate rescanning a resource include installing a new package on an EC2 instance, installing a patch, and the publication of a new common vulnerabilities and exposures (CVE) report that affects the resource.
+Amazon Inspector supports Center of Internet Security (CIS) Benchmark assessments for operating systems in EC2 instances.

 The network reachability findings of Amazon Inspector assess the accessibility of your EC2 instances to or from VPC edges such as internet gateways, VPC peering connections, or virtual private networks (VPNs) through a virtual gateway.
 These rules help automate the monitoring of your AWS networks and identify where network access to your EC2 instances might be misconfigured through mismanaged security groups, access control lists (ACLs), internet gateways, and so on.
 For more information, see the Amazon Inspector documentation.